-Continuity Cavalcade: In the Sony-exclusive Deja Vu, there are tons of references to other games in the series - including the ones that aren't even canon!
+Continuity Cavalcade: In the "Déjà Vu" extra op, there are tons of references to other games in the series, including the ones that aren't even canon.

 The main objective is to "relive" scenes from the first game through certain set pieces.
 Specifically: the Hind D, running out in the open helipad, the final escape scene, blowing up the tank with a grenade, looking at a surveillance camera, the Moai head, and Psycho Mantis' HIDEO blackout.